miklevin/MikeLev.in/_posts/2024-11-13-final-mile-of-first-app.md

 text-files.
 Nothing isn't.
 Not a programmer.
 Just love me some tech, like the way some folks are into sports, music or whatever.
 It's all part and parcel of the whole sci-fi fan thing.

+\*POOF\* what do I need?
+I need to stop rambling and focus!
+Minimizable PicoCSS Cards, yes!